HABBOUBY/MONGEYA_/README.md

 # ⚠️ Note on Physical Fabrication

-This submission is provided as a **complete, print-ready CAD and PCB design** (STEP, native SolidWorks files, STL, and KiCad project).
+This submission is provided as a **complete, print-ready CAD and PCB design** (STEP, STL, and KiCad project).

 I do not currently have access to a 3D printer, and professional 3D printing services are costly and limited where I live (Tunisia).
 For this reason, I was not able to physically fabricate and photograph the assembled parts before submission.

-Every file needed to reproduce MONGEYA and Mongy — including slicer-ready STL exports, editable native CAD, and print settings — is included in this repository, so the design can be fabricated and verified by anyone with access to a 3D printer.
+Every file needed to reproduce MONGEYA and Mongy — including slicer-ready STL exports and print settings — is included in this repository, so the design can be fabricated and verified by anyone with access to a 3D printer.

 ---